 From 1945 to the early 1960’s, the 106 acres constituted an unsurpassed visual treat with Trail Creek winding through it and Lake Lucerne, with the island Theater of Nations, and its many floral and arboreal displays as well as its varied terrain.

 Virgil and Joe died in 1956.
-Their sister, Sadie Ehret assumed the operations of the Gardens until her death in the early 1960’s.
+Their sister, Sadie Ehret, assumed the operations of the Gardens until her death in the early 1960’s.
 Clarence and his wife, Frances, returned and continued the brother’s dream.

 Mrs. Jean Houck, an avid lover of nature and a community activist, became assistant to Clarence in 1970.
 In 1986, Clarence died at the age of 100.
 He asked Jean and her husband, Richard, to continue the Gardens and restore them.
 By then, the Gardens were neglected and overgrown, and in a sad state of decline.

-It was through the determination of Mrs. Houck that a Board Of Directors was formed.
+It was through the determination of Mrs. Houck that a Board of Directors was formed.
 The Gardens attracted volunteers who shared her passion to keep the Gardens open to the public.
-It was in the mid-nineties that the Board of Directors who shared Mrs. Houck’s zeal, made a crucial decision to restore the Gardens to their original beauty.
+It was in the mid-nineties that the Board of Directors, who shared Mrs. Houck’s zeal, made a crucial decision to restore the Gardens to their original beauty.

-This huge commitment and undertaking was considered by many residents second only to the Lake shore in importance.
+This huge commitment and undertaking was considered by many residents second only to the lakeshore in importance.
 In 1995, the Gardens became a public non-profit organization.

 In 2002, the Gardens suffered two major arsons destroying the Alaskan Cabin (which contained historical works and statuary) and the Service Building, burning all tools and much machinery.
 The decision was made to go forward in continuing to maintain and develop the Gardens.

 In 2015, our name changed to Friendship Botanic Gardens.
-We are proud of our many achievements in the last two years as our new Board undertakes a major rejuvenation of the Gardens by working with local government, community businesses, and community leaders to make the Gardens a premier destination point once again and bring them back to their former brilliance.
+We are proud of our many achievements in the last four years as our new Board undertakes a major rejuvenation of the Gardens by working with local government, community businesses, and community leaders to make the Gardens a premier destination point once again and bring them back to their former brilliance.